-2016 marks the 60th anniversary of the venerable Hard Disk Drive (HDD).
-While new computers increasingly turn to Solid State Disks (SSDs) for main storage, HDDs remain the champions of low-cost, high-capacity data storage.
+2016 marks the 60th anniversary of the venerable hard disk drive (HDD).
+While new computers increasingly turn to solid state disks (SSDs) for main storage, HDDs remain the champions of low cost, high capacity data storage.
 That’s a big reason why we still use them in our Storage Pods.
-Let’s take a spin the Wayback Machine and take a look at the history of hard drives.
+Let’s take a spin in the Wayback Machine and take a look at the history of hard drives.
 Let’s also think about what the future might hold.

 It Started With RAMAC